-Information about your baby's newborn hearing screen results are recorded in his/her PCHR 'red book', and on the regional

-Smart4Hearing (S4H) system.
+Information about your baby's newborn hearing screen results are recorded in their PCHR 'red book' and on the regional Smart4Hearing (S4H) IT system.
 We share your baby's newborn hearing screening results with staff who provide newborn hearing screening and with audiology services.
-To help us provide the best care and service for you and your baby, we may need to share your information with other healthcare bodies such as your GP, your Health Visitor, the Health and Social Care Board (to inform service development), and other relevant professionals.
+To help us provide the best care and service for you and your baby, we may need to share your information with other healthcare bodies such as your GP, your Health Visitor, the Strategic Planning and Performance Group (to inform service development), and other relevant professionals.

-A dedicated privacy notice has been developed to describe how personal information will be processed within the S4H system and this is available to view/download at: <a href="https://www.publichealth.hscni.net/directorate-public-health/service-development-and-screening/newborn-scre
+A dedicated privacy notice has been developed to describe how personal information will be processed within the S4H system and this is available to view/download at: www.publichealth.hscni.net/directorate-public-health/service-development-and-screening/newborn-screening